Surcharges

 Refund and Return Policy

 To comply with card brands' requirements, you must display links to your refund and return policies on the payment receipt.
 You can add the refund and return policy on the Preferences page, under Surcharge in the Refund and Return Policy field.
+Additionally, card brands require the surcharge or a prorated portion to be refunded with any return.

 Payment Receipt